-The 1993 campaign saw the Irish make their third trip to the NCAA tournament and finish with a then program-record of 11 victories (11-3).
+Notre Dame appeared in the NCAA tournament eight times in nine seasons from 1992-2001.
+The 1993 campaign saw the Irish make their third trip to the NCAAs and finish with a then program-record of 11 victories (11-3).
 Defenseman Mike Iorio became the first player in Irish history to be named an All-American, copping third-team honors.
 Corrigan wound up the season with an invitation to coach the North team in the North-South All-Star Game.
 His North squad took home a 28-16 victory.

 In 1994, Corrigan guided the Irish to their third straight conference title - and the first for the newly-formed GWLL - Notre Dame posted a 10-2 overall mark and clinched an NCAA bid.
 He also was selected GWLL coach of the year for the second time in three seasons.

 Corrigan helped Notre Dame reach new heights in 1995 by notching its first-ever NCAA tournament win in a come-from-behind 12-10 victory at Duke, which marked the first time a team from the West had won an NCAA game.
 Notre Dame's season culminated with an appearance in the NCAA quarterfinals, where the Irish lost to eventual national runner-up Maryland, 14-11.